act-rules/act-rules.github.io/_rules/first-focusable-elements-are-links-to-content-e53727.md

 </html>
 ```

-one move in previous + one skip a hr (still at start)
+TODO: one move in previous + one skip a hr (still at start)

-sub-blocks in main block. => to main rule.
+TODO: sub-blocks in main block. => to main rule.
-merging repeated blocks => to main rule.
+TODO: merging repeated blocks => to main rule.

 ### Failed